MakanAKaregar/RPR/README.md

 <code>CREATE DATABASE nextclouddb;</code>

-If nextclouddb database already exists, use <code>CREATE DROP nextclouddb;</code> to delete it.
+If nextclouddb database already exists, use <code>DROP DATABASE nextclouddb;</code> to delete it.

 3.7 Create a user for the database. nextCloud uses this user to authenticate a connection with <code>mysql</code>.